Russians all over the country was diving into the frozen water on Jan. 19. Source: AP

 A firefighter explains one of the most popular and impressive Russian traditions without taking his eyes from the baptismal springs, where men and women reappear in bathing suits.
 "This is how Orthodox Christians reminisce about the baptizing of Jesus Christ: they dig holes in the ice,” he says.
 On the night of January, a priest blesses the water into which the believers dive in the next day.

 "The temperature shock can be dangerous.
 Doctors do not recommend diving to people with heart disease.
-In the past people used to get sick, but today there have been no problems," he says.
+In the

 As she comes out of the water, a cloud of steam escapes from her body.
 She covers herself with a towel and slowly, quietly, moves towards the two heated tents where the faithful get undressed and drink tea.